Sonny Silooy

 Jan Jacobus "Sonny" Silooy (born 31 August 1963) is a Dutch former professional footballer and football manager.
-His last team as a manager was United Arab Emirates club Al Shabab under 19.
+He is currently the assistant coach with AFC Ajax.
+His last managing post was for the under-19 team for United Arab Emirates club Al Shabab.
 His most successful time as a player was in his period with Ajax.
-He won seven Eredivisie titles, four KNVB Cups, three Johan Cruyff Shields, one UEFA Cup Winners' Cup, one UEFA Cup, one UEFA Super Cup and one Intercontinental Cup.
+He won seven Eredivisie titles, four KNVB Cups, three Johan Cruyff Shields, one UEFA Champions League, one UEFA Cup Winners' Cup, one UEFA Cup, one UEFA Super Cup and one Intercontinental Cup.

 Club career

 Silooy was born in Rotterdam.
 He played as a right or central defender and is one of the legends of Ajax, where he made his debut on 3 May 1981, playing over 250 league games for the Amsterdam club in two separate periods.
 Silooy also played for Matra Racing, Arminia Bielefeld, De Graafschap and the amateurs of GVV Unitas from Gorinchem.
 He played in the 1996 UEFA Champions League Final against Juventus, but missed a key penalty in the shootout which Ajax ultimately lost.